pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 This is exactly on point, and for those three items I have the same answer.

 Muhammad set some rules to restrict some evil, Jesus has set rules to maximize the good.
-Muhammad has set earthly rules, Jesus has set an heavenly standard.
+Muhammad has set earthly rules, Jesus has set a heavenly standard.
 We cannot keep His standard apart from His grace.

 - Islam sets rules for wars, but Jesus says for us to [turn the other cheek](https://www.biblegateway.com/passage/?search=Matthew%205%3A39&version=NIV), and to [pray for our enemies](https://www.biblegateway.com/passage/?search=Matthew%205%3A44&version=NIV)
 - Islam sets rules for divorce.
 [Jesus reiterates the creation story, explicitly saying that divorce is only permitted in case of adultery](https://www.biblegateway.com/passage/?search=Matthew+19%3A1-9&version=NIV).
 Permitted, not mandated
-- Islam sets specific amounts for charity but jesus says ["if you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven"](https://www.biblegateway.com/passage/?search=Matthew%2019%3A21&version=NIV)
+- Islam sets specific amounts for charity but Jesus says ["if you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven"](https://www.biblegateway.com/passage/?search=Matthew%2019%3A21&version=NIV)

 ### The seriousness of following Jesus
-Many times the Christians make the gospel sound like "Love Jesus, go to heaven", and that's our fault.
+Many times, Christians make the gospel sound like "Love Jesus, go to heaven", and that's our fault.
 While that is part of the truth, [actually loving Jesus means keeping his commandments](https://www.biblegateway.com/passage/?search=John%2014%3A15&version=NIV), and the [greatest commandments](https://www.biblegateway.com/passage/?search=Matthew%2022%3A36-40&version=NIV) are loving God above all and [loving others as ourselves](https://www.biblegateway.com/passage/?search=John+15%3A9-14&version=NIV).

 Successful Christian living will be filled with acts of selfless giving, dying to sin and sacrificing ourselves in order to serve others.